 Coffee and croissants

 All coffee comes originally from Ethiopia where the coffee tree grows wild.
-By the fourteenth-century CE, the tree was cultivated by the Arabs and exported to the Arab world from the port-city of Mocha.
+By the fourteenth-century CE, the tree was cultivated by the Arabs and exported to the Arab world from the port-city of Mocha in today’s Yemen.
 But it was once the Ottomans occupied the Arabian peninsula in the first part of the sixteenth-century that the habit of coffee drinking really took off.
 The first coffee-shop opened in Istanbul in 1554, and before long sipping coffee, eating cakes and socializing became a fashionable past-time.
 From the Ottoman empire the coffee-drinking habit was exported to Europe, together with the word itself.
 “Coffee” comes from the Turkish kahve, and ultimately from the Arabic qahwa.
-The first coffeehouses opened in Venice in 1645, in England in 1650 and in France in 1672.
+The first coffeehouses opened in Venice in 1645, in London in 1650 and in Paris in 1672.

 There is a legend that the croissant – the flaky, crescent-shaped, pastry that French people in particular like to eat for breakfast – first was invented during the siege of Vienna.
 According to one account, the Ottomans were trying to tunnel into the city at night, but a group of bakers who were up early preparing their goods for the coming day, heard them and sounded the alarm.
 The croissant, invoking the crescent-shape so popular in Muslim countries, was invented as a way to celebrate the victory.
 Unfortunately, however, this story cannot be true.
 Baked goods in a crescent-shape – known as kipferl in German – were popular in Austria already in the thirteenth-century.

 History of Philosophy, “Turkish delights: Philosophy in the Ottoman Era”